hansonjw/notes/git.md

 1. Initialize Repository as a git repository
 2. Create GitHub Repository
 3. link remote repo to local repo
-4. Update code (this is done in what is loosely refered to as the 'working area')
+4. Update code (this is done in what is loosely,  or perhaps officially,  refered to as the 'working area')
 5. Add 'working version' code to 'staging area '''git add'''
 6. Commit and merge code to make it a part of the real code base '''git commit'''
 7. Push